AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
 >You can create a custom upload component to upload files to a Sling Servlet.
-For information, see [Uploading files to Adobe Experience Manager](https://helpx.adobe.com/experience-manager/using/uploading-files-aem1.html).
+For information, see [Uploading files to Adobe Experience Manager](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/aem-cloud-service-create-asset-servlet-for-uploading-small-files/td-p/404276).

 ### Hidden Field {#hidden-field}

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Form Hidden Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/forms/form-hidden.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Form Hidden Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/forms/form-hidden.html) instead.

-This component allows you to create a hidden field.
-These can be used for various purposes; for example, when you need to perform an action after submitting the form, or when hidden data is required in post processing.
+Lets you create a hidden field.
+These hidden fields can be used for various purposes.
+For example, when you must perform an action after submitting the form, or when hidden data is required in post processing.

 ![dc_form_hiddenfield](assets/dc_form_hiddenfield.png)